top of page

 Talking about dementia and driving

-When someone is living with dementia, driving can be one of the hardest topics to talk about and one of the hardest changes to navigate.
+When someone is living with a dementia, driving can be one of the hardest topics to talk about and one of the hardest changes to navigate.
 It is not just about safety.
 It is about identity, independence, and the life they have always lived.
 This guide is for anyone facing that moment.

 Understanding Dementia and Driving